chezbgone/chez-sty/README.md

   Useful for *compact* note sheets.
 - `nomarginnum` disables section numbers and box environment numbers from appearing in the left margin.
+- `numberwithinsection` box environment numbers are now of the form `section.num`, with `num` resetting every section
 - `sepcounters` causes the problem, question, exercise, and remarks to use a different counter from the other boxed environments.